pytest-dev/pytest-random-order/docs/index.rst

     belong to package ``x.y.z`` do not belong to package ``x.y``, so they will fall in different buckets when randomising with ``package`` bucket type.

+parent
+    If you are using custom test items which don't belong to any module, you can use this to limit reordering of test items to within the ``parent`` to which they belong.
+For normal test functions the parent is the module in which they are declared.

+grandparent
+    Similar to *parent* above, but use the parent of the parent of the test item as the bucket key instead.

 global
     All tests fall in the same bucket, full randomness, tests probably take longer to run.

 none
     Disable shuffling.

 If you have three buckets of tests ``A``, ``B``, and ``C`` with three tests ``1`` and ``2``, and ``3`` in each of them, then one of many potential orderings that non-global randomisation can produce could be: